lukasoppermann/design-token-transformer/README.md

 To customize the output please view the [Amazon style dictionary documentation](https://amzn.github.io/style-dictionary/#/config).

 ## Bugs, issues & feature requests
-If you have issues concerning the [Design Token plugin for Figma](https://github.com/lukasoppermann/design-tokens) please [create an issue in the plugin repo](https://github.com/lukasoppermann/design-tokens/issues/new).
+If you have issues concerning the [Design Tokens plugin for Figma](https://github.com/lukasoppermann/design-tokens) please [create an issue in the plugin repo](https://github.com/lukasoppermann/design-tokens/issues/new).

 Only create an issue in this repository if you have an issue with this transformation package.